-Ray Cronin is a writer and curator living in Halifax, Nova Scotia.
-From 2001 to 2015 he worked at the Art Gallery of Nova Scotia, as Curator (2001–7) and as Director and CEO (2007–15).
+Ray Cronin is a writer, curator, and arts consultant living in Elmsdale, Nova Scotia.
+He worked at the Art Gallery of Nova Scotia as curator (2001–07) and as director and CEO (2007–15).
 He is the founding curator of the Sobey Art Award.
-He is currently Vice President of TOTAL Museum and Fine Arts Services, a museum logistics company.

-A graduate of the Nova Scotia College of Art and Design (BFA) and the University of Windsor (MFA), Cronin is the author of numerous catalogue essays as well as articles for Canadian and American art magazines.
-In 2000 he received the inaugural Christina Sabat Award for Critical Review in the Arts.
-He was the visual arts columnist for New Brunswick’s Daily Gleaner (Fredericton) and Here (Saint John).
-As a freelance writer he has published reviews and articles on art for several magazines over a twenty-five-year career.
+Cronin is a graduate of the Nova Scotia College of Art and Design (BA, fine arts) and the University of Windsor (MA, fine arts).
+He is the author of numerous catalogue essays and has published reviews and articles for several Canadian and American art magazines over a twenty-five-year career.
+In 2000 he received the Christina Sabat Award for Critical Review in the Arts.
+He was the visual arts columnist for the Daily Gleaner (Fredericton) and Here (Saint John) in New Brunswick and is the visual arts blogger for Halifax Magazine.

 Cronin is the author of Marion Wagschal (Battat Contemporary, 2010) and has contributed essays to books on Mary Pratt, John Greer, David Askevold, Graeme Patterson, Colleen Wolstenholme, and Garry Neill Kennedy, among others.
 His book Our Maud: The Life, Art and Legacy of Maud Lewis was published by the Art Gallery of Nova Scotia in 2017, and Mary Pratt: Still Light by Gaspereau Press in 2018.
 Further titles in his book series, the Gaspereau Field Guides to Canadian Artists, are forthcoming.